 Leo.
 Wood Snake.
 6’1″.
 Bushwalker.
 Yogi.
 Writer.
 Reader.
 Ex-amateur footballer.
 Ex-rock climber.

 Born and raised in Melbourne’s semi-rural outer southeast.
-Spent four years in Eildon, two years in Tennant Creek, one year in South America, another in India.
-Since 2007 living in Alice Springs.
+Spent four years in Eildon, two years in Tennant Creek, one year in South America, another in India, and eleven years in Alice Springs.
 Recently relocated to Launceston, Tasmania at the beginning of 2018.

 I have been a computer operator and programmer/analyst, stagehand, outdoor educator, trekking guide, arts administrator, bus driver, supermarket shelf stacker, uranium explorer, retail store manager.